caltemose/site-generators/ssg-site/source/index.html.md

 * [Codekit](http://incident57.com/codekit/)
 * [Hammer For Mac](http://hammerformac.com)

+Keep in mind their functionality is limited compared to the command line tools.
+And you really shouldn't be afraid of the command line.

 Here are the two site generator apps I discussed.
 Both run on the command-line and are fairly easy to install.

 * [Wintersmith](http://wintersmith.io/)